DorDorHome/architectural_and_learning_on_loss_landscape/experiments/Hessian_and_landscape_plot_with_plasticity_loss/instructions_for_experiments_design.md

 2. lla_pipeline.py — a single, importable Python module exposing clean functions you can call from other code:
     * get_hessian_axes(...), plot_plane(...), compute_spectrum(...), plot_sam_surface(...), fit_mode_connectivity(...), plot_mode_curve(...), plus a small main() with argparse so it can also be run as a script.
     * No extra local packages.
 Do not create hessian.py, bn.py, esd.py, etc.
+3. a .yaml config file.
+The format should mirror experiments/improving_plasticity_via_advanced_optimizer/cfg/config.yaml, but with additional metrics available for tracking and plotting. (spectrum of Hessian, e.g. top-k eigenvalues, ESD histogram, see below)
-3. finally, a loss_landscape_change_during_task_shift.py This file uses functions in lla_pipeline.py, or directly from the LLA library, whichever is more convenient.
+4. finally, after we examine the computational requirements for each metric, we will build a loss_landscape_change_during_task_shift.py.
+We can build the file after you write the other files,  but only tentatively.
+This file uses functions in lla_pipeline.py, or directly from the LLA library, whichever is more convenient.
+It should mirror the file in train_with_improved_optimizer.py, except with the additional options (from the dedicated .yaml files in cfg/)

 A. Frameworks and repos to use (use these, don’t re-implement)
 * LLA (Loss Landscape Analysis) GitHub:
     * Repo: https://github.com/GabdullinN/loss-landscape-analysis
     * Use its public entry points (e.g., src_lla modules such as viz_lla, viz_esd, metrics or their current equivalents documented in the repo).
-If pip install isn’t available, clone and pip install -e ., or add src to sys.path.
-GitHub
+Use as git submodule
 * Mode Connectivity (Garipov et al.):
     * Repo: https://github.com/timgaripov/dnn-mode-connectivity
     * Use it solely to fit a Bézier midpoint and evaluate loss along the path; plotting is done with matplotlib.
 GitHub+1 (Background references you may cite in notebook markdown cells, but do not clone unless needed: loss-landscapesclassic lib, PyHessian page.)
 GitHub+1

 B. Environment & runtime constraints
 * Target: use the default requirements.txt in root as starting point.
 Consider whether there would be conflicts.
-If there are, create a dedicated requirements.txt for this experiments.
+If there are conflicts, create a dedicated requirements.txt for this experiments, trying to maximize similarity with the base requirement.
-* Keep everything runnable within ~10–25 minutes on CPU for MNIST/CIFAR-10 subsets.
-* Do not create any extra .py modules beyond lla_pipeline.py.
+* besides the loss_landscape_change_during_task_shift.py (main training code with taskshifts, and tracking of various rank measures, plus tracking of select metrics of Hessians statistics), minimize extra .py modules beyond lla_pipeline.py.
-* Notebook and script must be self-sufficient (install steps included at top).
+* LLA_demo.ipynb and lla_pipeline.py must be self-sufficient (install steps included at top).
 Conda blueprint (show in notebook markdown + script docstring):
-* Create an env with python=3.11; install torch, torchvision, matplotlib, numpy, scipy, tqdm, ipykernel.
+* assume base env in requirements.txt under root of repo.
-* Clone LLA and pip install -e . (or sys.path.append("loss-landscape-analysis/src") as fallback).
+* use LLA as git submodule
-* Clone dnn-mode-connectivity for the mode path routine.
+* use dnn-mode-connectivity as git submodule for the mode path routine.

 C. Dataset, models, and seeds
-* Dataset: CIFAR-10 (or MNIST) with a small eval split (e.g., 2k examples).
-* Models: (i) small CNN and (ii) torchvision.models.resnet18(pretrained=False) to exercise BN.
+* Dataset: Only use what is available in src/data_loading/dataset_factory.py`, see docs/DATA_LOADING.md
+* Models: use those available at src/model_factory.py
-* Training: do a very short fine-tune (e.g., 1–3 epochs) to get non-degenerate minima; also save an earlier checkpoint to enable trajectory-PCA axes.
+* Training in lla_pipeline.py: do a very short fine-tune (e.g., 1–3 epochs) to get non-degenerate minima; also save an earlier checkpoint to enable trajectory-PCA axes.
 * Set global seeds (Python/NumPy/PyTorch), deterministic flags where reasonable.

-D. Exact functionality to implement
-D1) Hessian-aligned and random planes (LLA)
+D. Exact functionality to implement in lla_pipeline.py D1) Hessian-aligned and random planes (LLA)
 * Using LLA, compute a Hessian-aligned plane at the final checkpoint:
     * axes = “hessian” (top-2 eigenvectors)